freealise/panoramera/README.md

-# PanomNom.js
+# panoramera

 Panorama fetching tools for JavaScript

-PanomNom.js is a spiritual succesor to [GSVPano.js](https://github.com/spite/GSVPano.js/).
-This new version is updated to use ES6 features like modules and async/await.
+Panoramera is a spiritual successor to [PanomNom.js](https://github.com/spite/PanomNom.js/) ([GSVPano.js](https://github.com/spite/GSVPano.js/)), the new version of which had been updated to use ES6 features like modules and async/await.

 Current supported sources